SwarnadeepNandy/Test-Github/README.md

 # Test-Github
 This is a test github repository to have handon experience on the platform.
+Testing out GIT commands.